OpenFLUID/openfluid/doc/contents/apdx_workspace.md

 * a `project` directory containing OpenFLUID projects
 * a `wares-dev` directory containing source code of wares in which there are the `simulators`, `observers` and `builder-extensions` directories for each ware category.
-* an `openfluid-waresdev.conf` file containing the workspace configuration for wares development
+* an `openfluid-waresdev.json` file containing the workspace configuration for wares development